http://www.fpnotebook.com/

 - Diabetes Mellitus

-- Recommended Exercise program
+VIII.
+Management: Recommended Exercise program

-- Stretch major muscle groups daily after Exercise
+- Stretch major Muscle groups daily after Exercise

-- Perform balance training twice weekly
+- Perform balance training 2-3 times weekly (esp. elderly at risk for falls)

 - One legged stands